Nour-Sadek/Minesweeper/README.md

 This repository contains:

     minesweeper package
-        - Contains the minesweeper.Main java class that contains the first stage of the program (incomplete).
-        - Contains the minesweeper.TwoDArrayImplementation java class that contains the complete implementation of the program.
+        - Contains the minesweeper.Main java class that contains the complete implementation of the program.

 Project was built using java version 8 update 381

 # How to Run

 Download the minesweeper repository to your machine.
-Create a new project in IntelliJ IDEA, then move the downloaded minesweeper repository to the src folder, then run the minesweeper.TwoDArrayImplementation java class.
+Create a new project in IntelliJ IDEA, then move the downloaded minesweeper repository to the src folder, then run the minesweeper.Main java class.
-The minesweeper.Main java class won't run the program as it is incomplete, however its presence is needed as final variables are defined in it.